dogweather/forkful/content/en/cpp/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?
-Converting a string to lower case means transforming all uppercase letters to their lowercase equivalents.
-Programmers do this for consistency in user inputs, data processing, and to simplify text comparisons.

 ## How to:
 Here's how you smash case differences in C++, capital letters bowing down to the little ones: